 Our dedicated Passive House design service is modelled on the Passive House Planning Package.
 Whether you’re intending to build and certify your building to the Passive House standard, or use the principles of the Passive House method to achieve a low energy building, we can support your project with advice, design and specification.
+Passive House principles can be applied to existing buildings and we can work with you to develop a robust deep retrofit of an existing building as well as advising on new buildings.
 We can work with architects or provide architectural services in-house and cover all work required to achieve quality and performance as the design progresses through the RIBA plan of work stages:

 - Advice on site layout, building shape and orientation

 - Modelling of the building in the Passive House Planning Package (PHPP)

 - Development of building details

 - Thermal bridge modelling (when required) and advice on reducing bridging.